Scouting in Pennsylvania

-Scouting in Pennsylvania has a long and rich tradition, from 1908 to the present day, serving thousands of youth in programs that suit the environment in which they live.
+Scouting in Pennsylvania has a tradition, starting from 1908 to the present day, serving thousands of youth in programs that suit the environment in which they live.

 History

 Early history (1908–1950)

 One of the earliest Scouting groups in Pennsylvania began in 1908 in Pottsville, when a Superintendent with the Pennsylvania State Police, Lynn G. Adams, formed a troop using Baden-Powell's handbook, Scouting for Boys.
 The troop was made up of two patrols, one sponsored by the Pottsville Mission and the other by the YMCA.
 Adams became the first Scoutmaster in Pennsylvania in 1910 soon after the BSA was incorporated.
 The oldest Pennsylvania Scout troop still in existence is "Troop Bala One" in Bala Cynwyd, which was founded in 1908 by Frank H. Sykes.

 The first council in Pennsylvania was the Delaware & Montgomery County Council in 1911.
 This council eventually became the former Valley Forge Council, now part of the Cradle of Liberty Council.